rickgladwin/simple_python_calculator/README.md

-# whisper_calculator
+# simple_python_calculator
-A small cli calculator, one of the challenges in University of Hull's Artificial Intelligence Foundations course, built to experiment with:
+A small cli calculator, one of the challenges in University of Hull's Artificial Intelligence Foundations course, week 2, built to experiment with:
 - passing functions to functions
 - tuple values in enums